CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Construction of Dataset

 \section{Construction of Dataset}

-Our raw data are derived from the SWDD dataset \cite{cai2023depression}, a user-level dataset collected from Sina Weibo, the world’s largest Chinese-language social media platform.
-This dataset comprises two categories of users (depressed and non-depressed), each user has between dozens and hundreds of Weibo posts.
-The dataset, which is labeled as either depressed or non-depressed, also contains user-level depression feature annotations provided by experts in accordance with the DSM-5\footnote{\url{https://www.psychiatry.org/psychiatrists/practice/dsm/educational-resources/dsm-5-fact-sheets}} \cite{american2000diagnostic} reference standards.
+Our raw data come from the SWDD dataset~\cite{cai2023depression}, a user-level corpus collected from Sina Weibo, one of the largest Chinese-language social media platforms.
+The dataset includes two user groups: depressed and non-depressed.
+Each user has dozens to hundreds of Weibo posts.
+In addition to binary user labels, SWDD provides expert-annotated user-level depression features based on DSM-5 criteria\footnote{\href{https://www.psychiatry.org/psychiatrists/practice/dsm/educational-resources/dsm-5-fact-sheets}{DSM-5 Fact Sheets.}}~\cite{edition2013diagnostic}.

-From this SWDD dataset, we have 116 self-reported depressed (positive) users and 117 non-depressed (negative) users to form the candidate samples for our dataset.
-Each selected user has at least 60 posts, and the total token count for each user’s posts is no fewer than 3,000 tokens\footnote{Qwen2.5's tokenizer}.
+From SWDD, we select 116 self-reported depressed (positive) users who disclosed a clinical diagnosis of depression in their posts, and 117 non-depressed (negative) users as candidates.
+Each selected user has at least 60 posts.
+The total length of a user’s posts is at least 3{,}000 tokens, computed using the Qwen2.5 tokenizer.\footnote{Qwen2.5 tokenizer.}

-To guide the annotation process, a group of psychology experts formulated a preliminary annotation standard based on the DSM-5 diagnostic criteria, the PHQ-9 scale \cite{kroenke2001phq}, and prior research on linguistic features indicative of depression in online texts \cite{mothe:hal-03854902}.
+To guide annotation, a team of psychology experts drafted an initial guideline based on DSM-5 criteria, the PHQ-9~\cite{kroenke2001phq}, and prior work on linguistic markers of depression in online text~\cite{mothe:hal-03854902}.